Living with chronic and disabling disease requires a complete change of lifestyle, a complete change of thinking.

 These are a few of my favourite things.
 There are more and they are all “Simply Special”

 My life is full and my days speed by in a blink of an eye.
 I’m never bored and mostly I feel like I need an extra day in the week.

-So gone are my days of physically running around but those days are well and truly replaced with “Simply Special” things that I can manage lying on my bed or sitting in my lounge room.
+So gone are my days of physically running around, but those days are well and truly replaced with “Simply Special” things I can manage lying on my bed, or sitting in my lounge room.
 They can be done at 2pm in the afternoon or 8pm at night.
 It doesn’t matter.
 They are not agenda or time driven.

 If you have found yourself severely disabled by your chronic illness and are still trying to live a semblance of your “healthy days” life…….
 STOP!!

 Stop what you are doing and think about how you can find joy in “Simply Special” things.

 They might be activities that are very different to mine.
 They will be unique to you.
 They need to be special to you.

 It may be you are struggling more than usual with the restrictions placed on us all due to the Coronavirus.
 Life is just not normal.
 The rug has been pulled from under everyone’s feet.
 Whether healthy or living with chronic illness, most people are trying to find ways to live in and through this crisis.